 - Breakfast: Complimentary.
 If you have breakfast at the restaurant, you can choose from a full Scottish breakfast, smashed avocado on toast, eggs Benedict, and other dishes cooked to order.
 If you breakfast in your suite, the hamper contains a generous spread of freshly baked bread, cereals, smoked meats, cheese, and fresh fruit.
 Served from 7-11am.

 - Room Service: Breakfast may be delivered to the rooms in a hamper and each room comes with a private dining area for two.
 Otherwise, no formal room service but the restaurant will do their best to accommodate you if you want to take something back to your suite.

-The Witchery – Rooms
+Witchery by the Castle – Rooms